-Course code Title Credits RUSBTKP305 Study of E. coli Diauxic Growth Curve- (Lactose and Glucose) Expression of β- galactosidase and Measurement of Activity.
-Screening for an Antibiotic Producing Strain of Microorganism Screening for an Acid producing strain of microorganism Lab Scale Production of Penicillin (Static and Shaker) Lab Scale Production of Ethanol Estimation of Penicillin from Recovery Broth by Chemical (Iodometric) Method.
-Estimation of Penicillin from Recovery Broth by Biological (Bioassay) Method.
-Estimation of Alcohol from Recovered Broth by Dichromate Method.
-Isolation, Quantitative Analysis and AGE of Genomic DNA from Bacteria and Yeast.
-Enrichment of microorganisms from water Enrichment of organisms from soil Study and preparation of Winogradsky's column Contact slide method 2 2 501 16.
-Demonstration of Reference Management Software (Mendley)17.
+Course code Title Credits RUSBTKP305 Study of E.coli Diauxic Growth Curve- (Lactose and Glucose) 2 2.
+Expression of β- galactosidase and Measurement of Activity. • Screening for an Antibiotic Producing Strain of Microorganism Screening for an Acid producing strain of microorganism 5.
+Lab Scale Production of Penicillin (Static and Shaker) 6.
+Lab Scale Production of Ethanol 7.
+Estimation of Penicillin from Recovery Broth by Chemical (Iodometric) Method.
+8. Estimation of Penicillin from Recovery Broth by Biological (Bioassay) Method.
+9. Estimation of Alcohol from Recovered Broth by Dichromate Method.
+10. Isolation, Quantitative Analysis and AGE of Genomic DNA from Bacteria and Yeast.
+11. Enrichment of microorganisms from air. • 12.
+Enrichment of microorganisms from water 13.
+Enrichment of microsiganisms from soil .00 14.
+Study and preparation of Winogradsky's column 15.
+Contact slide method 0.0 16.
+Demonstration of Reference Management Software (Mendley) 17.
 Introduction to Grammar software